Summary and Keywords

-Reading in a digital era offers a plethora of opportunities for readers to exchange opinions, share reading recommendations, and form ties with other readers.
-This communication usually takes place in online environments, which presents reading researchers with new opportunities and challenges to investigate readers’ reading experiences.
+The digital era offers a plethora of opportunities for readers to exchange opinions, share reading recommendations, and form ties with other readers.
+This communication often takes place in online environments, which presents reading researchers with new opportunities and challenges when investigating readers’ reading experiences.

 What readers do with what they read is not a new topic of scholarly debate.
 As early as the 14th century, when scribes questioned how their readers understood their words, readers have been scrutinized.
-Contemporary reading investigations and theory formation began in earnest in the 1920s, with I. A. Richards’ argument that the reader should be considered separate from the text, and furthered in the 1930s by Louise Rosenblatt.
-Rosenblatt used literature as an occasion for collective inquiry into cultural and individual values, introducing the concerns for the phenomenological experience of reading and its intersubjectivity.
+Contemporary reading investigations and theory formation began in earnest in the 1920s with I. A. Richards’s argument that the reader should be considered separate from the text.
+In the 1930s, Louise Rosenblatt furthered the discipline, using literature as an occasion for collective inquiry into both cultural and individual values and introducing the concerns for the phenomenological experience of reading and its intersubjectivity.
 While there is no universal theory of how readers read, more recent scholarly discourse illustrates a cluster of related views that see the reader and the text as complementary to one another in a variety of critical contexts.

-With the advent of social media and Web 2.0, readers provide researchers with a host of opportunities, not only to identify readers, but also to access in profound ways their individual and collective responses to the books they read.
-Reader responses on the Internet’s early email forums, or the contemporary iteration of browser-hosted groups such as Yahoo Groups or Google Groups, alongside book talk found on platforms such as Twitter, FaceBook, and YouTube, present data that can be analyzed through traditional or newly developed digital methods.
-Reviews and commentary on these platforms, in addition to the thousands of book blogs, GoodReads.com, LibraryThing.com and readers’ reviews on bookseller websites illustrate cultural, economic, and social aspects of reading in ways that heretofore were often elusive to reading researchers.
+With the advent of social media and Web 2.0, readers provide researchers with a host of opportunities to not only identify who they are, but to access in profound ways their individual and collective responses to the books they read.
+Reader responses on the Internet’s early email forums, or the contemporary iterations of browser-hosted groups such as Yahoo Groups or Google Groups, alongside book talk found on platforms such as Twitter, Facebook, and YouTube, present data that can be analyzed through established or newly developed digital methods.
+Reviews and commentary on these platforms, in addition to the thousands of book blogs, Goodreads.com, LibraryThing.com, and readers’ reviews on bookseller websites illustrate cultural, economic, and social aspects of reading in ways that previously were often elusive to reading researchers.